 If a third party submits certification reports on your behalf, you may want to ask to see the report(s) that it has submitted.

 If you are going to submit a certification report, you first need a CCMS account.
-Complete and submit a user registration form by scanning and e-mailing a signed copy to firstname.lastname@example.org.
-Once the form is received, DOE’s contractor will contact the user to complete the registration process.
+Complete and submit a user registration form by scanning and submitting a signed copy via the contact form at https://www.regulations.doe.gov/contact-us.
+Once the form is received, DOE's contractor will contact the user to complete the registration process.

 If you are going to authorize a third party to submit a certification report, you first need to complete a third-party authorization form.
 Either you or your third-party submitter may submit the completed third-party authorization form.
 You do not need a CCMS account; however, your third-party submitter will need to complete a user registration form to get an account, if it does not already have one.
 Your third-party submitter will complete the appropriate template(s) for the products you import and will upload the completed templates using its CCMS account.
 You are still responsible for ensuring that the products are certified prior to importing them into the U.S.